 })

 In VSCode, we get the same red squiggly line under the button component.
-In our render function in this test, we can add the label and icon and they can be any string we want.
+In our render function in this test, we can add the icon prop and make it any string.
 In a jest test all we want is to know that our component will behave as expected.
 Therefore, we mock the prop values to be any string of our choosing.

 it('tests the button props', () => {